Surveys and Consultations

 Improve Legislative Framework Project

-The Improve Legislative Framework project oversees the development of new and/or amended legislation to ensure any gaps or changes in the law are filled and addressed as needed.
+The Improve Legislative Framework project overseas the development of new and/or amended legislation to ensure any gaps or changes in the law are filled and addressed as needed.

-Stemming from the work of the project is the Manx Care Bill.
+Stemming from the work of the project is the Manx Care Act Bill.
 A new statutory duty of candour is included in the Bill, meaning organisations that provide health and care services have a duty to be open and honest.
-In the recent duty of candour consultation, the public were invited to give their views on proposals to ensure greater honesty and transparency for patients and service users when things go wrong with their treatment and care.
-The public consultation closed on 22 January 2021 and we would like to thank those of you who participated.
+In the duty of candour consultation, the public were invited to give their views on proposals to ensure greater honesty and transparency for patients and service users when things go wrong with their treatment and care.
+The public consultation closed on 22 January 2021.
 The comments were reviewed and you can view the summary of responses received.

 In the short term, new Regulations will modernise specific aspects of the current process.
 Longer-term reform will require new primary legislation and a comprehensive review of the complaints process is planned as part of the Health and Social Care ‘Reform’ Bill.